Copy and paste the survey questions below into your word processor, type your

 any Planned Parenthood employee, private citizen, or government entity to

 bring petitions for injunctions even if they are repeatedly thrown out of

 court.
 A local pregnancy center, surviving on donations, cannot

 defend itself in Superior Court pro se (without representation) and cannot

 afford to pay a lawyer to defend them even once, yet alone multiple times.

-bills do not regulate conduct, but instead are directed only at the speech
+bills did not regulate conduct, but instead were directed only at the speech

 PUBLIC LIBRARY PORNOGRAPHY

-which upheld the use of library internet pornography filters, Chief Justice Rehnquist
+upheld the use of library internet pornography filters.
+Chief Justice Rehnquist

 stated for the plurality that "to fulfill their traditional